Department: Preventive Medicine & Environmental Health

-Title: Associate Dean for Academic Affairs; Wethington Endowed Chair in the Health Sciences; Professor of Health Services Management and Preventive Medicine
+Title: Wethington Endowed Chair in the Health Sciences, Professor of Preventive Medicine and Health Management & Policy

 Email Address: firstname.lastname@example.org